Intuitive Biostatistics is both an introduction and review of statistics. Compared to other books, it has:

 - Scientists who consult with statisticians.
 Statistics often seems like a foreign language, and this text can serve as a phrase book to bridge the gap between scientists and statisticians.
 Sprinkled throughout the book are “Lingo” sections that explain statistical terminology, and point out when statistics gives ordinary words very specialized meanings (the source of much confusion).

-What's new in the second edition?
+What's new in the third edition?

 About the author